kpaede/Verovio-Music-Renderer/README.md

 ![](screenshots/PAE_editor.png)

 ## Side Panel
 You can open a side panel via the Obsidian Command Palette or from a rendered score to inspect and edit the notation behind the rendering.
-The panel uses the same toolbar everywhere, with tabs for the referenced content, the original code block, MEI editing commands, insertion commands, conversion to MEI, and search.
+The panel uses the same toolbar everywhere, with tabs for the referenced content, the original code block, MEI editing commands, insertion commands, conversion to MEI, and rendering settings.

 For MEI data, the side panel is connected to the rendered SVG:
 - Clicking a rendered note or other selectable SVG element highlights it, plays it when note playback on click is enabled, and jumps to the matching `xml:id` in the editor.